guillaumecherel/constructor-graph/Readme.md

 retaining the expressiveness and flexibility of the full fledged DSL.
 The remaining of this section sketches the approach.
 It assumes some familiarity of the readers with types and functions (e.g. function composition) and that the DSL of interest is expressed as a set of functions.

 Notation: a function `f` that takes a value of type `a` and returns a value of type `b` is written `f: a -> b`.
-Function are treated as curried, such that a function of `n` arguments can be written `f: a1 -> a2 -> ... -> an -> b` which is equivalent to `f: a1 -> (a2 -> (... -> (an -> b)...))`.
 Function  application is written without parentheses; `f` applied to the arguments 1, 2 and 3 is written: `f 1 2 3`.
+Function are curried, such that a  function of `n` arguments can be written `f: a1 -> a2 -> ... -> an -> b` which  is equivalent to `f: a1 -> (a2 -> (... -> (an -> b)...))`: a function that returns a function that returns a function ... that returns a value of type `b`.
+This naturally leads to partial function application; a function
-We use partial function application; a function `g: Integer -> Integer -> Integer` applied only to 1 argument gives a function that takes one integer and returns an integers: `g 1: Integer -> Integer`.
+`g: Integer -> Integer -> Integer` applied  only to 1 argument gives a function that takes one integer and returns an integers: `g 1: Integer -> Integer`.

-We know how to combine functions together by feeding the result of one to another.
-This is what standard function composition.
+Standard function composition combines functions together by feeding the result of one to another.
 Let's write `.` the usual infix function composition operator:

 ```
 (g . f) x = g (f x)